-Some plugin features may not be available for certain user roles, based on the WordPress model of roles and capabilities:
+Some plugin features won’t be available for certain user roles, based on the WordPress model of roles and capabilities:

 - Subscribers (and regular, non-registered visitors): cannot change any plugin settings

-- Contributors: can edit the teaser content and see the statistics of their own posts
+- Contributors: can edit the teaser content of their own posts

 - Authors: can additionally edit the individual prices of their own posts